-Even where video of the defendant’s performance on field sobriety tests does not exist, the officer who administered the tests can testify to the jury about the defendant’s performance.
-While the prosecutor will attempt to convince the jury that the tests are legitimate methods of measuring the defendant’s intoxication and that the defendant’s performance indicated intoxication, the defendant’s lawyer will attempt to undermine the validity of the tests and offer explanations other than intoxication for the defendant’s allegedly poor performance on the tests.
+While the prosecutor will likely attempt to convince the jury that the tests are legitimate methods of measuring the defendant’s intoxication and that the defendant’s performance indicated intoxication, the defendant’s lawyer will normally try to undermine the validity of the tests and offer explanations other than intoxication for the defendant’s allegedly poor performance on the tests.

-In addition to introducing evidence of the field sobriety tests, the prosecutor will often have the officer testify about observations made of the defendant during the traffic stop and arrest.
-The officer may describe smelling the odor of liquor coming from the defendant’s breath, slurred speech, and watery bloodshot eyes.
-The prosecutor will also have the officer testify to evidence recovered from the defendant’s car, such as open beer cans or empty liquor bottles.
-The officer may also testify to having observed the defendant driving in a reckless manner, and the prosecutor can introduce any video taken by the officer’s patrol car camera that shows the defendant’s car swerving across lanes or otherwise driving in a way that suggests the driver may be intoxicated.
+In addition to introducing evidence of the field sobriety tests, the prosecutor will often have the officer testify about other observations made of the defendant during the traffic stop and arrest.
+The officer may describe things like smelling the odor of liquor coming from the defendant’s breath, slurred speech, and watery bloodshot eyes.
+The prosecutor might also have the officer testify to evidence recovered from the defendant’s car, such as open beer cans or empty liquor bottles.
+The officer might also recount how the defendant was driving in a reckless manner, such as swerving, drifting off the road, and the like.

 It's becoming fairly common for patrol vehicles to be equipped with dashboard cameras.
 And many police departments are also requiring officers to wear body cameras.
 So, in addition to the officer's testimony, prosecutors might introduce video evidence of sobriety test performance and other indications of driver impairment.